 6. Sarah Hawley

-Growmotely will be the world’s first all-in-one global platform for sourcing, growing, and managing remote teams.
-That’s a pretty exciting space to be in right now, given how the workplace has changed over the last year.
-Sarah founded the company in August 2020, and the beta site is yet to launch—we can’t wait to see it when it does!
+In August 2020, Hawley launched Growmotely, the world’s first all-in-one global platform for sourcing, growing, and managing remote teams.
+That’s a pretty exciting space to be in right now, given how the workplace has changed over the past couple of years.

 So what’s so great about Sarah, besides the rather impressive fact that she’s founded eight (eight!) companies since 2009?
 Once again, it’s the drive to “do good” that sets Sarah apart.
 Diversity and equality are central themes in Sarah’s work; she believes in doing business that’s “good for people and good for the planet.”
 Sarah is also driven to provide opportunities and empower others.
 In her own words, she “came from a broken home, barely graduated high school, and due to poor grades, wasn’t accepted into any university or college programs as a school leaver.”
 While carving her own path to success, Sarah launched the League of Extraordinary Women—a community aimed at connecting and inspiring women through meet-ups, events, and conferences.